 Specific Hard to Help groups are targeted within certain geographic areas as follows:

-Operating in HMYOI Werrington, HMYOI Feltham, HMYOI Cookham Wood and the North West, West Midlands and London community locations, CFO Prime providers are working with Youth Offending Teams (YOTS) to deliver services to groups of 16-18 year olds focusing on education, training and skills
+Operating in HMYOI Werrington, HMYOI Feltham, HMYOI Cookham Wood, West Midlands and London community locations, CFO Prime providers are working with Youth Offending Teams (YOTS) to deliver services to groups of 16-18 year olds focusing on education, training and skills